hirosystems/stacks.js/README.md

 To setup the development environment for this repository, follow these steps:

 1. Clone this package.
+2. Make sure you have both `lerna` and `yarn` installed globally
-2. Run `lerna bootstrap` to install dependencies
+3. Run `lerna bootstrap` to install dependencies
-3. Run `lerna run build` to build packages
+4. Run `lerna run build` to build packages
-4. Run `lerna run test` to run tests
+5. Run `lerna run test` to run tests

 ## Documentation